-Virtua’s mobile services bring needed healthcare to underserved communities
+Virtua’s mobile services bring needed healthcare to under-resourced communities

 Virtua Health is proud to be recognized as a Healthy People 2030 Champion by the Office of Disease Prevention and Health Promotion (ODPHP) within the U.S. Department of Health and Human Services (HHS).